Dr Mark’s The Meaning in a Nutshell

 In this context, the play explores the intersection of the political and the personal as the trio of committed environmentalists (Piper, Dixon-Brown, and Andy) deal with a charming, handsome, and wealthy coal mining executive (Harry Jewell) who challenges their consciences.
 The decision of the two women (Piper and Dixon-Brown) to accept his offer is influenced by their attraction to him and his seduction of them.
 While the uncompromising opposition of the man (Andy) is influenced by his hostility to the coal mining executive’s interest in his girlfriend (Piper).
 Meanwhile, the coal mining executive may have devised the campaign to save the tiger quolls as part of his ruse to seduce the environmentalist he desires the most out of the two women (Piper).

 The play ultimately shows Andy to be right, but not completely right.
-At the end of the play when Harry has fallen from grace (both in his coal mining company and in the affections of the two women he seduced) and is unceremoniously bundled out of the lives of the environmentalists so they can resume their equilibrium, the play suggests that Harry’s defeat pathed the way for the takeover of that coal mining company by a rival executive who is not as progressive as Harry and whose exploitative attitudes to the environment will be more harmful than if Harry had remained and had his way.
-However, the play concludes on an upbeat Marxist and environmentalist note by proclaiming that the ways of exploitative capitalism and the coal industry are doomed and that renewables are the way of the future.
+At the end of the play, when Harry has fallen from grace (both in his coal mining company and in the affections of the two women he seduced) and is unceremoniously bundled out of the lives of the environmentalists so they can resume their equilibrium, the play suggests that Harry’s defeat pathed the way for the takeover of that coal mining company by a rival executive who is not as progressive as Harry and whose exploitive attitudes towards the environment will be more harmful than if Harry had remained and had his way.
+However, the play concludes on an up-beat Marxist and environmentalist note by proclaiming that the ways of exploitive capitalism and the coal industry are doomed and that renewables are the way of the future.

 Extinction meaning, Extinction themes, Extinction analysis, Extinction notes